ZiadAdel226/Call-Center-Dashboard/README.md

 # Call-Center-Dashboard

 Description
-This Project is part of PwC's virtual internship on Forage.

   The call center manager wanted to understand her department trends so I defined the following KPIs for a better understanding of the call center team performance: